-The reasonableness of Prospective CAT Cost Recovery Fee 2024-1 and its consistency with the Exchange Act likewise is grounded in the facts described above and detailed in File No. SR-FINRA-2024-011.
-Specifically, the reasonably budgeted expenses that compose the portion of Budgeted CAT Costs 2024-1 sought substantially to be recovered through Prospective CAT Cost Recovery Fee 2024-1 were recognized by the SEC as appropriate for recovery pursuant to the formula approved in the CAT Funding Model (i.e., technology, legal, consulting, insurance, professional administration, and public relations costs).
-FINRA has determined that these costs, which are described in detail in File No. SR-FINRA-2024-011, are reasonable and it is appropriate that FINRA substantially recover its designated portion of such costs through Prospective CAT Cost Recovery Fee 2024-1.
-FINRA also has determined that Prospective CAT Cost Recovery Fee 2024-1 provides for the equitable allocation of fees among FINRA members and is not unfairly discriminatory, as discussed herein.
-Prospective CAT Cost Recovery Fee 2024-1 is designed to allow FINRA to substantially recover its designated portion of Budgeted CAT Costs 2024-1, consistent with the Exchange Act and the CAT Funding Model Approval Order.37 In approving the CAT Funding Model, the Commission noted FINRA's request that it acknowledge "FINRA's need and ability to cover CAT costs that are not recovered through contractual arrangements through member fee increases, so as not to jeopardize FINRA's ability to carry out its critical regulatory mission."38 The Commission also recognized that "the See supra note 13 and note 28 and accompanying text.
+Proposed Prospective CAT Cost Recovery Fee 2025-2 would be charged to member CAT Executing Brokers in support of the maintenance of a consolidated audit trail for regulatory purposes.
+The proposed fees, therefore, are consistent with the Commission's view that regulatory fees be used for regulatory purposes.
+The proposed fees would not cover FINRA costs unrelated to the CAT.
+Accordingly, FINRA believes that the proposed fees are reasonable, equitable and not unfairly discriminatory.
+The reasonableness of Prospective CAT Cost Recovery Fee 2025-2 and its consistency with the Exchange Act likewise is grounded in the facts described above and detailed in File No. SR-FINRA-2025-009.
+Specifically, the reasonably budgeted expenses that compose the portion of Budgeted CAT Costs 2025-2 sought to be recovered through Prospective CAT Cost Recovery Fee 2025-2 were recognized by the SEC as appropriate for recovery pursuant to the formula approved in the CAT Funding Model (i.e., technology, legal, consulting, insurance, professional administration, and public relations costs).
+FINRA has determined that these costs, which are described in detail in File No. SR-FINRA-2025-009, are reasonable and it is appropriate that FINRA recover its designated portion of such costs through Prospective CAT Cost Recovery Fee 2025-2.
+FINRA also has determined that Prospective CAT Cost Recovery Fee 2025-2 provides for the equitable allocation of fees among FINRA members and is not unfairly discriminatory, as discussed herein.
+Prospective CAT Cost Recovery Fee 2025-2 is designed to allow FINRA to recover its designated portion of Budgeted CAT Costs 2025-2, consistent with the Exchange Act and the CAT Funding Model Approval Order.34 In approving the CAT See supra note 14.